 - In conclusion, in 2019, the company suffered decline in sales up to 32%, ultimately leading to bankruptcy.

-- Besides it declared that Forever 21 will close most of its international and 178 of its U.S. stores and will stop operations in 40 countries.
+- Besides, Forever 21 declared to close its international and 178 US stores.
+Also, it declared no operations in 40 countries.

-- Moreover, Forever 21 will include external stakeholders such as mall operators and landlords in the company.
+- Moreover, Forever announced external stakeholders in the company.

 Executive VP’s Statement:

-Also, Linda Chang, Executive Vice President, stated that filing for Chapter 11 bankruptcy was an essential to step to secure the company.
+Also, Linda Chang, Executive Vice President, stated that filing for Chapter 11 bankruptcy was essential to secure the company.
 It will enable it to reorganize the business and reposition it.

 Therefore, the court approved the bankruptcy.